-Pakistani-American and Winnetka, Illinois teenager, Sonia Shah, started the Kulsoom Foundation for Girls to build a school for girls in Pakistan.
+Pakistani-American and Winnetka, Illinois teenager, Sonia Shah, started Kulsoom Foundation for Girls to build a girls school in Pakistan.
 But before the school was completed, Sonia tragically died in a 2012 auto accident at age 18.
-Since then, her mother, Iram, has carried on her daughter's work, renamed as the Sonia Shah Organization.
+Since then, her mother, Iram, carries on her daughter's work, renamed as the Sonia Shah Organization.
 For today's Global Activism, she'll update us on the school and how it was rebuilt after a 2014 bombing.

 A comic book is a surprising source for the anti-extremist debate in Pakistan, Obama speaks at the UN, and we discuss solutions to India's lack of plumbing.
 Also, we learn about penicillin on the anniversary of it's creation.